Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: More Experiments

-\paragraph{Baseline methods.} The implementation of baseline methods is based on the repository \url{https://github.com/amazon-science/tabsyn} of \citep{zhang2023mixed}.
-As shown in Tab. \ref{tab:low}, we evaluate the synthetic datasets with the metrics in \citep{zhang2023mixed} as the reproduced results for a sanity check and a reference for other works.
-We used the provided training configurations of the dataset "Magic" \citep{misc_magic_gamma_telescope_159} for training baseline methods.
+\paragraph{Baseline methods.} Baseline methods are implemented based on the repository \url{https://github.com/amazon-science/tabsyn} of~\citep{zhang2023mixed}.
+As shown in Table~\ref{tab:low}, we evaluate the synthetic datasets with the metrics in~\citep{zhang2023mixed} as the reproduced results for a sanity check and a reference for other works.
+For the TabPFN \citep{tabpfn} generation and imputation settings we use the official implementations \url{https://github.com/PriorLabs/TabPFN}, \url{https://github.com/priorlabs/tabpfn-extensions}.
+We used the training configurations provided for the "Magic" dataset~\citep{misc_magic_gamma_telescope_159} to train baseline methods.

-\paragraph{Benchmark dataset generation.} We modify \href{https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html}{\texttt{CausalDiscoveryToolbox}} for generating benchmark datasets with randomly generated causal DAGs.
-For demonstration, we used the configuration, i.e., variable types, the number of variables, and the sample size, of a real-world dataset \citep{misc_magic_gamma_telescope_159}, which is also used for our evaluation on real-world datasets. $10$ causal DAGs are randomly generated and each has $10$ nodes representing continuous variables and $1$ node representing a binary variable.
-The binary variable in \citep{misc_magic_gamma_telescope_159} is the classification target variable.
-For each causal DAG, we generate benchmark datasets of which the sample size is $17117$.
-We find that it is lack of implementation for causal discovery methods in the present of mixed data types; hence, we generate the binary variable independent from all other variables.
-In this way, we train the baseline methods on $11$ variables and evaluate on $10$ continuous variables by dropping the binary one, that reduces the influence of the binary variable on the evaluation.
-We used random seeds from $100$ to $109$ for generating the $10$ causal graphs and their corresponding benchmark datasets.
+\paragraph{Benchmark dataset generation.} \leavevmode\\ We modify~\href{https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html}{\texttt{CausalDiscoveryToolbox}} for generating benchmark datasets with randomly generated causal DAGs.
+For demonstration, we used the configuration, variable types, number of variables, and sample size of a real-world dataset~\citep{misc_magic_gamma_telescope_159}, which is also used for our evaluation of real-world datasets.
+10 causal DAGs are randomly generated and each has 10 nodes representing continuous variables and 1 node representing a binary variable.
+The binary variable in~\citep{misc_magic_gamma_telescope_159} is the classification target variable.
+For each causal DAG, we generate benchmark datasets of which the sample size is 17,117.
+We find that there is a lack of implementation for causal discovery methods in the presence of mixed data types; hence, we generate the binary variable independent of all other variables.
+In this way, we train the baseline methods on 11 variables and evaluate on 10 continuous variables by dropping the binary one, reducing the binary variable's influence on the evaluation.
+We used random seeds from 100 to 109 to generate the 10 causal graphs and their corresponding benchmark datasets.

+\paragraph{Modifications to \texttt{CausalDiscoveryToolbox}.} We extended \texttt{CausalDiscoveryToolbox} in two benchmark-specific ways: (1) a random acyclic graph generator tailored to our benchmark settings, with configurable graph size and bounded in-degree, and (2) causal mechanisms implementing the LG/LU/SG/NG generation processes described in Section~\ref{sec:benchmark_data}, together with the discretization step used in the discrete-data experiments.
+These changes are implemented in \texttt{utils/acyclic\_graph\_generator.py} and \texttt{utils/causal\_mechanisms.py} of the released code.